Bonbisu/fleet-site/README.md

 ---
 ##### Exercise 2 - `firstFunction.js`

+A litle 60 seconds homework :)

+> Declare a function with a couple statements and repeat some times through the program.

 ---

 ###### \* An off-topic about the function exercise: First, was defined a function, even without a variable declaration, after that, the `a` variable was declared.
 It's weird not declare variables on top of program, but is totally fine, _JS_ can handle that because of **hoisting**.